shahidhk/kubeformation-hasura/microservices/ui/app/src/staticContent/Aks/Steps.md

-This will give us the following files:
+Unzip the downloaded files.
+It will have the following files:

+- `cluster.yaml` (The cluster spec)
 - `aks-deploy.json` (ARM template file, defines all the resources)
 - `aks-params.json` (ARM parameters file, defines params used by template)
 - `aks-disks.json` (ARM template for creating disks, created only if `volumes` are present)
 - `k8s-volumes.yaml` (k8s pv/pvc objects, created only if `volumes` are present)

+---

 ## Step 2 - Add parameters